Chronic Rhinitis (cont.)

 No, rhinitis may have many causes other than allergies.
 Some of these other types of rhinitis are listed below.

 Non-allergic rhinitis occurs in those patients in whom an allergic or other causes of rhinitis cannot be identified.
-Non-allergic rhinitis may be further divided into three types;
+Forms of non-allergic rhinitis include:

 - vasomotor rhinitis,